Texas Holdem Terms

 Streets

-Another term for the cards dealt face-up on the board.
+Streets are another term for the cards dealt face-up on the board.
 The turn is “fourth street,” and the river is “fifth street.”

 Suck Out

-A bad beat.
+A suck-out is another term for a bad beat.

 Suited

-Two cards of the same suit.
+Two cards of the same suit are suited.

 Suited Connectors